jhontenorio1618/vercel/README.md

+# Brief Description

+The project presents a personal bio website, where I present my accomplishments and experience.
+I used HTML/CSS/JS for development and Vercel for deployment.
+---

 # Professional Bio Website

 This is a simple personal bio website built to practice the fundamentals of deploying a web application with Vercel.
 The site aims to deliver a professional overview of my background, skills, projects, and education.
 I have prior experience with Git and GitHub through personal projects and internships, but this was my first time using Vercel as a deployment platform.
 The process allowed me to gain confidence in pushing code to production and to better understand how deployment tools fit into the broader development lifecycle.